 You might be a potential candidate for an allogeneic transplant if you have leukemia, aplastic anemia, myelodysplasia, myelofibrosis, high-grade lymphoma or other types of cancers.

-A non-myeloablative ("mini") allogeneic bone marrow transplant involves receiving low-doses of chemotherapy and radiation therapy followed by the infusion of your donor's bone marrow or peripheral stem cells.
+A Reduced Intensity allogeneic transplant involves receiving lower doses of chemotherapy and radiation therapy followed by the infusion of your donor's bone marrow or peripheral blood stem cells.
 The objective is to suppress your own bone marrow by receiving just enough chemotherapy and radiation therapy to allow your donor cells to engraft and grow within you.
-The hope is these donor cells will mount an immunologic attack against your underlying cancer, generating a response called the "graft-versus-leukemia" effect or "graft-versus-cancer" effect.
+The hope is these donor cells will mount an immunologic attack against your underlying cancer, generating a response called the “graft-versus-leukemia” effect or “graft-versus-cancer” effect.

-You might be a potential candidate for a mini allogeneic transplant if you have a slow-growing, indolent disorder, such as chronic leukemia, multiple myeloma, myelodysplasia, and low-grade lymphoma.
+You might be a potential candidate for this type of transplant if you have a slow-growing, indolent disorder, such as chronic leukemia, multiple myeloma, myelodysplasia, and low-grade lymphoma.

 The mini allogeneic transplant is not appropriate, for example, if you have fast- growing acute leukemia.

 An autologous bone marrow transplant involves receiving very high-dose chemotherapy followed by the infusion of your previously collected peripheral stem cells or bone marrow.

 The high-dose chemotherapy treatments are given to eliminate the cancer in your body.
 The infusion of your new marrow or peripheral stem cells replaces the bone marrow destroyed by the chemotherapy and/or radiation therapy.